Obama to campaign with McAuliffe in Virginia governor's race

 McAuliffe initially said on “Morning Joe” that Obama would be coming Saturday, in a way that suggested the visit would precede Abrams’ events.
 His campaign then had to clarify his remarks.

-McAuliffe stumped with President Joe Biden in July.
-A recent poll conducted by The Associated Press-NORC Center for Public Affairs Research showed the president’s popularity has slumped after a slew of challenges, and Biden has not announced plans to return.
+McAuliffe stumped in July with President Joe Biden, whose popularity has slumped, according to a recent poll conducted by The Associated Press-NORC Center for Public Affairs Research.
+The McAuliffe campaign said Tuesday Biden would return later in the month.

-Maddie Anderson, a spokeswoman for the Republican Governors Association, highlighted remarks McAuliffe made to Politico in July, when he said he’d welcome Biden to visit “every week.”

-“McAuliffe and Co have clearly read the polls and asked Joe Biden to get out of their way and are asking every other Democrat superstar to campaign for him instead,” she said in a statement.

 Former President Donald Trump has endorsed Youngkin but has not visited Virginia to support the former private equity executive.